RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 ### Tutorial

 @caroonworking [p. xii] writes at least one thousand words almost every day.
 In this tutorial we will write every day for a week.
 Begin by picking seven of the well-written papers specified above.
 Each day complete the following tasks:

 - Transcribe, by writing each word yourself, the entire introduction.
-- Re-write the introduction so that it is five lines (or 10 per cent, whichever is less) shorter.
+- (This idea comes from @draftnumberfour [p.
+186].)
+Re-write the introduction so that it is five lines (or 10 per cent, whichever is less) shorter.
 - Transcribe, by writing each word yourself, the abstract.
 - Re-write a new, four-sentence, abstract for the paper.
-- Write a second version of your new abstract using only the one-thousand most popular words in the English language: https://xkcd.com/simplewriter/.
+- (This idea comes from comes from Chelsea Parlett-Pelleriti.)
+Write a second version of your new abstract using only the one-thousand most popular words in the English language: https://xkcd.com/simplewriter/.
 - Detail three points about the way the paper is written that you like
 - Detail one point about the way the paper is written that you do not like.